sannex/Skyscanner-API-Fetch/README.md

-A Streamlit application to find and display the cheapest flights from London to Korea for selected dates.
+A Streamlit application to find and display the cheapest flights from London to Korea for selected depart and return dates.

 #Introduction
 I made this program for myself to see what the prices from London to Korea was with depart dates from November with a fixed return date on the 15th of January.